Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 Examples:

-- Organs: Light foam core + medium layer + realistic outer skin
+- Organs: Lightweight foam core + medium layer + realistic outer skin

-- Puncture models: Material with sufficient resistance during needle insertion that closes neatly afterwards
+- Puncture models: Material with sufficient resistance when inserting a needle that then closes neatly

-For medical phantoms for ultrasound, CT, or MRI, you usually start with a transparent or translucent platinum silicone such as Wacker Addition Transparent or a clear Polytek PlatSil Gel.
-By controlling the addition of fillers and pigments, scattering, attenuation, and color can be tailored to the target tissue.
-The silicone itself then provides the elastic, chemically stable, and dimensionally stable matrix material, while the fillers determine the specific imaging properties.
+For medical phantoms for ultrasound, CT, or MRI, you typically start with a transparent or translucent platinum silicone such as Wacker Addition Transparent or a clear Polytek PlatSil Gel.
+By carefully adding fillers and pigments, scattering, damping, and color can be matched to the target tissue.
+The silicone itself then provides the elastic, chemically stable, and dimensionally accurate matrix material, while the fillers determine the specific imaging properties.

 ⚙️ Processing & Technical Properties

-All silicones in this category are additionally cured with a platinum catalyst, usually in a 1:1 or 100:10 by weight ratio.
-They cure at room temperature, shrink virtually nothing, and have a low odor.
+All silicones in this category are addition-curing with a platinum catalyst, usually in a mixing ratio of 1:1 or 100:10 by weight.
+They cure at room temperature, shrink very little, and have low odor.

-- Venting in vacuum chamber for bubble-free models
+- Vacuum degas in a vacuum chamber for bubble-free models

 - Use release agents for complex molds